 Lawyers handle highly sensitive client information, and AI tools, especially cloud-based ones, introduce risks around data security.
 If proper cybersecurity and data encryption is not in place, confidential client data might be exposed, creating ethical dilemmas or even legal repercussions.
 It’s essential to ensure any AI tool meets strict privacy and compliance standards.

 Yes, AI comes with risks, but attorneys have control over mitigating them.
-To reduce the risk of errors, bias, and ethical challenges, attorneys should adhere to the following:
+Here are 5 strategies lawyers can use to reduce the risk of errors, bias, and ethical challenges when incorporating AI into their practices:

 1. Verify outputs: Use AI as a starting point, not the final word.
 Always review AI-generated content for accuracy and ensure it aligns with legal standards to ensure there are no hallucinations.

-The risks associated with AI, coupled with the growing instances of unethical practices by lawyers using these tools, underscore the need for legislative oversight.
+The risks associated with AI, coupled with the growing instances of unethical practices by lawyers using these tools, have pushed states and the federal government to introduce legislative oversight.

-There has also been a lot of talk in the Senate about creating more specific laws surrounding the use of AI, and there are several measures in the works.
-Additionally, at least 45 states enacted legislation pertaining to AI in 2024 alone.
+There has also been a lot of talk in the Senate about creating more specific laws surrounding the use of AI, and there are several federal proposed laws in the works.

-We’ve also seen older laws, unrelated to AI, applied to oversee AI use—much like how the 1988 Video Privacy Protection Act is leveraged to regulate modern online streaming services.
+But we have also seen older, pre-existing laws being used to monitor the use of AI, much like how the 1988 Video Privacy Protection Act is used to regulate modern-day online streaming services.

 For example, the Federal Trade Commission (FTC) combats deceptive pricing and unethical business practices.
 Its mission doesn’t specifically mention AI–but it doesn’t exclude it either.

-So, on September 25, 2024, as part of its Operation AI Comply, the FTC presented five cases exposing AI-related deception.
+For example, on September 25, 2024, as part of its Operation AI Comply, the FTC presented five cases exposing AI-related deception.
 One of these FTC complaints was against DoNotPay, which marketed itself as "the world's first robot lawyer" and an "AI lawyer.”
 The FTC claimed that DoNotPay did not live up to its claims, inherently misleading consumers.
-As a result, DoNotPay agreed to a proposed Commission order settling the charges against it.
-The settlement required it to pay $193,000 to consumers who subscribed to the service between 2021 and 2023.

 This might interest you: